 Compliance with U.S. or foreign data protection laws, regulations, and other obligations could cause us to incur substantial costs or require us to change our business practices and compliance procedures in a manner adverse to our business.
 Penalties for violations of these laws vary.
 Moreover, complying with these various laws could require us to take on more onerous obligations in our contracts, restrict our ability to collect, use and disclose data, or in some cases, impact our ability to operate in certain jurisdictions.
 In addition, we rely on third-party vendors to collect, process and store data on our behalf and we cannot guarantee that such vendors are in compliance with all applicable data protection laws and regulations.
-Our or our vendors' failure to comply with U.S. or foreign data protection laws, regulations, or other obligation (including class demands), mass arbitration demands, additional reporting requirements and/or oversight, bans or restrictions on processing personal data, orders to destroy or not use personal data, imprisonment of company officials and/or adverse publicity and could negatively affect our operating results and business.
+Our or our vendors' failure to comply with U.S. or foreign data protection laws, regulations, or other obligations could result in government enforcement actions (which could include civil or criminal penalties), private litigation (including class demands), mass arbitration demands, additional reporting requirements and/or oversight, bans or restrictions on processing personal data, orders to destroy or not use personal data, imprisonment of company officials and/or adverse publicity and could negatively affect our operating results and business.
 Claims that we have violated individuals' privacy rights, failed to comply with data protection laws, or breached our contractual obligations, even if we are not found liable, could be expensive and time consuming to defend, could result in adverse publicity and could have a material adverse effect on our business, financial condition, and results of operations.